-In conversations surrounding gun control in the US, the Second Amendment to the Constitution is often brought up as proof that the Founding Fathers wanted US citizens to have the right to bear arms – of all kinds, in the minds of some – but what kind of weapons were they talking about when they wrote it?
+In conversations surrounding gun control in the US, the Second Amendment to the Constitution is often brought up as proof that the Founding Fathers wanted US citizens to have the right to bear arms, but what kind of weapons were they talking about when they wrote it?

-America was a wildly different place in 1791, when the Bill of Rights was added to the Constitution.
-There were no police stations; skirmishes with Native Americans were commonplace; and the colonists had just defeated the British Army in the Revolutionary War.
+In 1791, when the Bill of Rights was added to the Constitution, there were no police stations; skirmishes with Native Americans were commonplace; and the colonists had just defeated the British Army in the Revolutionary War.

 Because of this, firearms were a huge part of everyday life - from hunting down dinner to forming one of the many citizen soldier militia groups that kept the peace in the newly formed country.
 Even dueling with pistols had its place in society.

 So what guns existed when the Second Amendment was written, and how has weapon technology and history changed the meaning of what constitutes "arms?"
-The guns from the past look and function much differently than the weapons of today; they would be unrecognizable to the folks who founded the United States.
+The guns from the past look and function much differently from the weapons of today, which would be unrecognizable to the folks who founded the United States.

-In 1790s America, we were still just starting out – the population of the whole country was only 3.9 million, which is closer to the population of Los Angeles alone than it is to the entire nation nowadays.
-To top if off, there was still a very clear and present threat of danger after the Revolutionary War had ended.
+In 1790s America, the population of the whole country was around 3.9 million, which is closer to the population of present-day Los Angeles alone than it is to the entire nation.
+Also, a very clear and present threat of danger existed after the Revolutionary War ended.

-According to the Washington Post, a "Typical Revolutionary-era musket" had a one-round magazine capacity, and it could fire around three effective rounds per minute - in the hands of the most skilled wielder.
-It's maximum accuracy range had to be within 50 meters.
-Compare this to a "Typical modern-day AR-15," which has a magazine capacity of 30 rounds, has an effective fire of 45 rounds a minute, and an accuracy range of 550 meters.
+According to the Washington Post, a "typical Revolutionary-era musket" had a one-round magazine capacity, and could fire around three effective rounds per minute - in the hands of the most skilled wielder.
+Its maximum accuracy range had to be within 50 meters.

 Firearms In 1791 Were Wildly Inaccurate

-Besides only holding one round at a time, the guns of the 1790s had a very low level of accuracy and incredibly short ranges.
-Not only that either – muskets of the period, including the Brown Bess and Charleville, had no sights at all, aside from an affixed bayonet that one could look down while preparing to shoot.
+Besides holding only one round at a time, the guns of the 1790s had a very low level of accuracy and incredibly short ranges.
+Plus, muskets of the period, including the Brown Bess and Charleville, had no sights at all, aside from an affixed bayonet that one could look down while preparing to shoot.

-On top of not having sights, muskets had smooth bore barrels, which made their projectiles less stable in flight than those fired from modern rifles.
+On top of not having sights, muskets had smooth bore barrels, which made their projectiles less stable in flight.